 - ESA of 1973 (42 U.S.C.
 4321 et seq.) and subsequent amendments provide guidance for conserving federally listed species and the ecosystems upon which they depend. - The Fish and Wildlife Coordination Act of 1934, as amended (16 U.S.C.
-Section 661 et seq.) is intended to promote conservation of fish and wildlife resources by preventing their loss or damage, and to provide for development and improvement of fish and wildlife resources in connection with water projects. - The Migratory Bird Treaty Act (MBTA) (16 U.S.C.
+Section 661 et seq.) is intended to promote conservation of fish and wildlife resources by preventing their loss or damage, and to provide for development and improvement of fish and wildlife resources in connection with water projects.
+As part of the Project, Merced County would restore and enhance aquatic, riparian, and upland habitats in the footprint of the proposed detention basin (Section 5.4.2.1.4, Habitat Restoration and Enhancement). - The Migratory Bird Treaty Act (MBTA) (16 U.S.C.
 Sections 703 to 712) protects selected species of birds that cross international boundaries (i.e., species that occur in more than one country at some point during their life cycle).
-The law prohibits the take of such species, including the removal of nests, eggs, and feathers. - The Bald and Golden Eagle Protection Act (16 U.S.C.
-Sections 668 to 668d, 54 Statute 250) prohibits the destruction of bald and golden eagles and their occupied and unoccupied nests. - Executive Order 13112-Invasive Species requires federal agencies to work cooperatively to prevent and control the introduction and spread of invasive plants and animals. - The California Endangered Species Act (CESA) conserves and protects plant and animal species at risk of extinction.
+The law prohibits the take of such species, including the removal of nests, eggs, and feathers.

+- The Bald and Golden Eagle Protection Act (16 U.S.C.
+Sections 668 to 668d, 54 Statute 250) prohibits the destruction of bald and golden eagles and their occupied and unoccupied nests. - Executive Order 13112 as amended by Executive Order 13751-Invasive Species requires federal agencies to work cooperatively to prevent and control the introduction and spread of invasive plants and animals. - The California Endangered Species Act (CESA) conserves and protects plant and animal species at risk of extinction.
 CDFW works with agencies, organizations, and other interested persons to study, protect, and preserve CESA-listed species and their habitats. - Animal or habitat surveys that have been conducted in the Project location include biologic reconnaissance surveys for special-status species suitable habitat (2016 and 2017) and an aquatic resources delineation (February, March and September 2019).
 Special-status species preconstruction surveys will be conducted prior to ground disturbance or vegetation clearing as appropriate.